 Yes.
 When you pre-register online, you are securing your spot for your intended class.
 It is still possible to sign up at the studio, should you forget.

 Yes.
 We recommend you arrive 10 - 15 minutes before class begins to settle in.
 Arrivals after class begins not be permitted to enter the practice space.

 Each class and teacher is different.
 If you start in a gentle or Hatha I class (as recommended if you’re new to yoga) you will begin by either sitting or lying on your yoga mat.
 The instructor will begin by centering the class with the focus on the breath (pranayama).
 Next, you will do gentle warm ups, followed by the postures of yoga (asanas), progressive muscle relaxation, and deep relaxation to conclude the class.
 For more details on each class type please visit Group Classes.

 Our drop in rate is $17 per class.
-Discounted rates are available by purchasing a class passes.
+Discounted rates are available by purchasing a 5 or 10 class pass.
 Our best value is the unlimited monthly yoga membership.
 Please visit [Pricing] for all the current passes and specials.

 We accept cash, checks and credit cards (Visa, Master Card & Discover) at the studio, online, and through our app.

 Yoga can be practiced daily.
 With a practice of three times per week, you will begin to notice positive changes both physically and emotionally.
 Practicing with a group is also beneficial as the energy from the group can be very uplifting and encouraging.

 No. As part of our Green Initiative at the studio, we offer hot and cold filtered water on tap.
 We do not provide cups, so please bring your own reusable water bottle or insulated travel cup

 Still have questions?
 Please check out our FAQ or contact us at the studio.

 Plan to arrive at least 10-15 minutes before class.